-4. 1915(b)(4) Selective Contracting.

-• Beneficiaries will be limited to a single provider in their service area Please define service area.

-• Beneficiaries will be given a choice of providers in their service area

-C. Choice of MCOs, PIHPs, PAHPs, and PCCMs (3 of 3)

-Additional Information.
-Please enter any additional information not included in previous pages:

-2. Details.
-The State will provide enrollees with the following choices (please replicate for each program in waiver):

-Enrollees have free choice of providers enrolled in the PIHP network for their geographic area and may change providers as often as desired.
-If an individual joins a PIHP and is already established with a provider who is not a member of that PIHP's network the PIHP will make every effort to arrange for the individual to continue with the same provider, if the individual so desires.
-The provider would be required to meet the same qualifications as network providers.
-In addition, if an enrollee needs a specialized service that is not available through the network, the PIHP will arrange for the service to be provided outside of the network.
-Enrollees are generally given the choice between two qualified providers.
-Exceptions are made for certain institutional or other highly specialized services that are usually available through one facility or agency within the geographic area.

-Each year, LME-MCOs are required to submit a Network Adequacy and Accessibility Analysis and a Network Development Plan to the State.
-The LME-MCOs submissions follow a standard format and include a standardized form for requesting exceptions.
-The LME-MCOs are required to request exceptions for any services that do not meet the network accessibility requirements set by the state.
+Print applicat ion selector for 1915(b) Waiver: NC.0002.R05.02 - Apr 01, 2023 (as of Apr 01, 2023) Page 10 of 110 (4) Selective Contracting. neficiaries will be limited to a single provider in their service area Ple ase define service area. • Bei neficiaries will be given a choice of providers in their service area Section A: P Program Description Part I: Prog ram Overview C. Choice of TMCOs, PIHPs, PAHPs, and PCCMs (3 of 3) Additional Info ormation.
+Please enter any additional information not included in previous pages: 2.
+Details.
+The e State will provide enrollees with the following choices (please replicate for each program in waiver): often as desired network the PI desires.
+The pro- specialized serv- network.
+Enrol free choice of providers enrolled in the PIHP network for their geographic area and may change providers as d.
+If an individual joins a PIHP and is already established with a provider who is not a member of that PIHP's HP will make every effort to arrange for the individual to continue with the same provider, if the individual so ovider would be required to meet the same qualifications as network providers.
+In addition, if an enrollee needs a vice that is not available through the network, the PIHP will arrange for the service to be provided outside of the lees are generally given the choice between two qualified providers.
+Exceptions are made for certain institutional specialized services that are usually available through one facility or agency within the geographic area.
+Plan to the State exceptions.
+The requirements so E-MCOs are required to submit a Network Adequacy and Accessibility Analysis and a Network Development te.
+The LME-MCOs submissions follow a standard format and include a standardized form for requesting to LME-MCOs are required to request exceptions for any services that do not meet the network accessibility to the state.
 Each exception request includes the following details:

-- 1. The name of service requested. - 2.
-The number of contracted providers with the LME-MCO. - 3.
+- 2. The number of contracted providers with the LME-MCO. - 3.
 The number of individuals in need of the service. - 4.
 Reason(s) why the access and choice standard(s) cannot be met. - 5.
 If an exception for the service has been requested previously, the date of the previous request. - 6.
 How the LME-MCO will meet an individual's need for access to the service? - 7.
 How with the LME-MCO offer a choice of providers to individuals needing the service? - 8.
 What is the expected end date for the exception (not to exceed one year).